apostrophecms/docs/docs/reference/module-api/module-overview.md

 ### `icons`

 The icons in Apostrophe come from the `vue-material-design-icons` npm package, version 4.12.1.
-We have pinned to this version because there is no real semantic versioning for the names of the icons and they were changing at random with new releases, breaking Apostrophe.
+We have pinned to this version because the names of Material Design icons are not always consistent from version to version.
 A number of these icons are registered by the [`@apostrophecms/asset/lib/globalicons.js` file](https://github.com/apostrophecms/apostrophe/blob/main/modules/%40apostrophecms/asset/lib/globalIcons.js) and can be used directly in your project, for example in the `icon` option of your [widget module](https://v3.docs.apostrophecms.org/reference/module-api/module-options.html#options-for-widget-modules) or as a `previewIcon` in your [widget preview](https://v3.docs.apostrophecms.org/guide/areas-and-widgets.html#widget-preview-options).

 Any of the additional almost 6,000 icons from this package can easily be registered for use through the `icons` setting object.
 While we have a [list](https://gist.github.com/BoDonkey/a28419ed8954b57931f80061e5e6a3dd) of the currently available icons, this list may grow in the future,  but it won't shrink and no names will change, absent force majeure.
 To easily confirm that the desired icon is on the list: